Aoun62336/AssembleMonitor-DevOps/README.md

 A critical part of engineering is understanding trade-offs.
 Throughout this project, several key decisions were made:

 - **EKS vs. K3s EC2**: Initially deployed on a single K3s EC2 instance to minimize AWS costs.
 However, as load testing (k6) revealed bottlenecks, the architecture was migrated to Amazon EKS. **Trade-off**: EKS incurs a higher baseline cost ($73/month control plane) but drastically reduces operational maintenance and provides superior Auto-Scaling (HPA).
-- **Jenkins EC2 vs. GitHub Actions**: Opted for a self-hosted Jenkins EC2 instance rather than managed GitHub Actions. **Trade-off**: Requires manual patching and security group management, but demonstrates deep knowledge of build server administration, agent configuration, and private network deployments.
+- **Jenkins EC2 vs. GitHub Actions**: Opted for a self-hosted Jenkins EC2 instance rather than managed GitHub Actions. **Trade-off**: Requires manual patching and security group management, but enables strict, private network control over build server administration and agent configuration.
 - **ALB NodePort vs. Ingress Controller**: Bypassed deploying an NGINX Ingress Controller inside EKS in favor of routing an external AWS ALB directly to Kubernetes NodePorts. **Trade-off**: Reduces in-cluster complexity and leverages native AWS WAF protection, though it couples the infrastructure heavily to Terraform rather than native Kubernetes YAML.

 ## 📸 Screenshots

 Below is a highlight of the infrastructure and application.
-For the complete, comprehensive gallery covering all aspects (AWS, CI/CD, Kubernetes, Monitoring, Security), please see the full [Screenshots Checklist](docs/SCREENSHOTS.md) and the `docs/screenshots/` directory.
+For the complete, comprehensive gallery covering all aspects (AWS, CI/CD, Kubernetes, Monitoring, Security), please refer to the full [System Screenshots](docs/SCREENSHOTS.md) and the `docs/screenshots/` directory.

 ### Architecture
 *(Add your architecture diagram here: `docs/screenshots/01-architecture-diagram.png`)*